Boyadjie/angular-training/Workbook/01_getting_started.md

 npm test
 ```

-Because we've modified the application, the tests in `app.component.spec.ts` fail.
+Because we've modified the application, the tests in `app.spec.ts` fail.

 - Fix the test on property `title`
 - Fix the test on tag `h1`